LuizFelipeLemon/machine_learning/tensorflow_learning/README.md

 # Code examples from my studies in TensorFlow

-This examples are based in this [book.](https://www.packtpub.com/free-ebooks/reading-list/data/9781838823412)
+These examples are based in this [book.](https://www.packtpub.com/free-ebooks/reading-list/data/9781838823412)

 ### Linear Regression: